 My friend Robin commented that this venue used to be a night club in a previous life and he should know because he’s been there!
 The restaurant is actually connected to the art gallery called Parasol.
 It is just off City Road and situated behind a McDonalds, so you might walk past without noticing.
 The ceiling to floor window features a neon sign bearing the restaurant’s name so keep your eyes open for that.

-Inside through the door you find a small bar with a couple of stools.
-The restaurant space inside is small although it is the ideal size because it has a cozy feel.
+Inside through the door, you find a small bar with a couple of stools.
+The restaurant space is small, although it is the ideal size because it has a cosy feel.
 There are seats for just over forty people.
-One side has a leather banquet which is comfy.
-This is faced with wooden tables and bistro style dark wood chairs.
+One side has leather seating which is comfy.
+This is faced with wooden tables and bistro-style dark wood chairs.
 In the centre is a long sharing table.
-The kitchen is open so you can see the chefs at work which I always find reassuring.
+The kitchen is open so you can see the chefs at work, which I always find reassuring.
 Overall the interiors are contemporary yet homely and not in the least bit stuffy.
 I appreciated the nice cutlery and good quality serviettes.
 It’s a great place to enjoy a meal with foodie friends for dinner.
-The service was excellent, the staff were helpful and friendly.
+The service was excellent, and the staff were helpful and friendly.

 Sardine Restaurant Information

 Cuisine: Rustic food inspired by Provence, Languedoc, northern Spain and Italy

 Price: Snacks £2.50-5, starters £7.50-9, mains £14-17, desserts £5.50-7 and cheese board £10